-Search Gro up Supervisor Potential Designates Contract SME / First Responder or Local Authori tv Reports to Security Branch Director cy Forms / Tools 201 Incident Briefing Form 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts F Role Responsibilities ervisor coordinates and activities required during Planning how a search will be conducted.
+5.5.24 Scarch ore Search Gro up Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Security Branch Director ecurity Branch Director Forms / Tools 201 Incident Briefing Forn Public Information Scripts 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts F Role Responsibilities ervisor coordinates and activities required during Planning how a search will be conducted.
 This may include searching for missing personnel and / or confirming the existence of threats to personnel, equipment or facilities.
 If searching Ensuring the safety of Search Group personnel. for people, the Search Group may be required to conduct evacuation of injured personnel identified during the search.
 Coordinating Search Group activities.
 The Search Group Supervisor plans the conduct of the search and coordinates personnel conducting the search.
 Providing regular updates to the Security Branch Director on the progress of Search The Search Group Supervisor reports to the Security Branch Director.
 Group activities.
-Digital versi - uide for further details. line .
+See complete Role Guide for further details.
+Digital version is available at The Pipeline .
 Hard copies are available in the ICP.